topo-gps/ios-manual/en/waypoints/waypoints_unload.rst

 Waypoint details screen
 ~~~~~~~~~~~~~~~~~~~~~~~
 It is also possible to remove a waypoint from the map via the :ref:`waypoint details screen <ss-waypoint-details>`.
 Tap the waypoint icon of a waypoint that is loaded on the map to open the details screen.
 Or tap the info button (i) of a waypoint in the waypoints screen to open the details screen.
-In the waypoint detail screen tap the remove from map icon on the top right.
+In the waypoint details screen tap the remove from map icon on the top right.